MapColonies/json-logger/README.md

 log.debug('some info', extra={'action_id': 4}) # will not be logged because logger level set to INFO ('main-info')
 ```

-## Example Configuration YAML used by the package
+## Configuration Example
+The configuration dict bellow is used by the package.
+For more information on logging configuration see [logging.config](https://docs.python.org/3.6/library/logging.config.html#module-logging.config) docs
 ```py
 {
   'version': 1,